-The 2015 Lexus NX, which starts below the $35,000 mark, will be the first Lexus to offer wireless charging for mobile phones, and it marks the debut of a new generation of the Lexus Remote Touch interface—this one featuring a touch pad, haptic feedback, and scratchpad-like capabilities that let users trace letters (such as what you might have seen on some Audi or Mercedes-Benz models).
+The 2015 Lexus NX, which starts below the $35,000 mark, will be the first Lexus to offer wireless charging for mobile phones (using the Qi standard).
+It also marks the debut of a new generation of the Lexus Remote Touch interface—this one featuring a touch pad, haptic feedback, and scratchpad-like capabilities that let users trace letters, similar to the controllers seen on some Audi or Mercedes-Benz models.
 Enhanced gauges offer a G sensor and turbo-boost meter (on 200t models), while active-safety features include all-speed dynamic cruise control and blind-spot monitoring with rear cross-traffic alert.
 A head-up display is also on offer.